Help us improve

-Guide to writing ai-cli mode files.
-Use when creating modes for non-interactive Claude Code sessions — preconfigured agent runs with locked-in system prompts, model selection, and prompt wrappers.
+Guides writing ai-cli mode files to configure non-interactive Claude Code agents with locked system prompts, model selection, and prompt wrappers.
+Use when authoring custom modes.

 Modes are markdown files that configure non-interactive Claude Code sessions via the Agent SDK.
 Each mode defines a system prompt, model, and optional prompt wrapper — producing a preconfigured, fire-and-forget agent.